 Key highlights for IDEAYA's pipeline programs include:

 IDEAYA is evaluating IDE397, a potent and selective small molecule inhibitor targeting methionine adenosyltransferase 2a (MAT2A), in patients having solid tumors with methylthioadenosine phosphorylase (MTAP) deletion, a patient population estimated to represent approximately 15% of solid tumors.
 IDEAYA is leading early clinical development of IDE397.
-Subject to exercise of its option, GlaxoSmithKline (GSK) will lead later stage global clinical development.
+Subject to exercise of its option for an exclusive license, GlaxoSmithKline (GSK) will lead global clinical development.
 Highlights:

-- Clinical development plans for IDE397 include a dose escalation portion of the Phase 1 clinical trial in which IDEAYA is enrolling patients having solid tumors with MTAP gene deletion.
-Patients are being identified by next generation sequencing (NGS) or by MTAP immunohistochemistry (IHC) assay with confirmatory NGS
+- Patients are being identified by next generation sequencing (NGS) or by MTAP immunohistochemistry (IHC) assay with confirmatory NGS

-- Observed in vivo efficacy of IDE397 in combination with a taxane, showing enhanced TGI in a pancreatic cancer PDX model, and separately in combination with a PRMT inhibitor, showing enhanced TGI in an HCT116 MTAP-null CDX model
+- Observed in vivo efficacy of IDE397 in combination with a MTAP-SL inhibitor in preclinical studies, including a complete response (CR) in NSCLC MTAP-null CDX model

 IDEAYA is advancing preclinical research for an inhibitor of poly (ADP-ribose) glycohydrolase (PARG) in patients having tumors with a defined biomarker based on genetic mutations and/or molecular signature.
 PARG is a novel target in the same clinically validated biological pathway as poly (ADP-ribose) polymerase (PARP).
 IDEAYA owns or controls all commercial rights in its PARG program.
 Highlights:

-IDEAYA's DNA Polymerase Theta, (Pol Theta) program targets tumors with BRCA or other homologous recombination deficiency, or HRD, mutations.
+IDEAYA's DNA Polymerase Theta, (Pol Theta) program targets tumors with BRCA or other homologous recombination (HR) mutations or homologous recombination deficiency (HRD).
 IDEAYA and GSK are collaborating on ongoing preclinical research, including small molecules and protein degraders, and GSK will lead clinical development for the Pol Theta program.
 Highlights:

 IDEAYA is advancing preclinical research for an inhibitor targeting Werner Helicase for tumors with high microsatellite instability (MSI).
 IDEAYA and GSK are collaborating on ongoing preclinical research, and GSK will lead clinical development for the Werner Helicase program.
 Highlights: